JosePereiraUA/utility_scripts/README.md

 # Utility Scripts

-This repository serves as a backup for utility scripts created by José Pereira.
+This repository serves as a backup for utility scripts created by José Pereira, on the scope of Protein Conformation Prediction.
 Most scripts are deployed using a TKinter GUI.
+It was last updated on 20 April 2018.

 ## Atomizer 1.0